kvap/wtfbrain/README.md

 ## what they can do now
   1. Set up `xkbmap` and `rate` for keyboards on plug.
   1. Mount usb storage on plug.
+  1. Reconfigure `randr` when you plug/unplug your monitors.

 ## what we plan to teach them to do
-  1. Reconfigure `randr` when you plug/unplug your monitors.
   1. Run custom scripts on events.

 ## configuration
   1. Copy `.wftbrain.json.example` into `~/.wtfbrain.json`.
+	1. Launch `randr.py` to see the list of your currently attached monitors with their signatures.
   1. Change the settings as you wish.

 ## running